-Although there are only three ingredients in an iced americano — espresso, ice, and water — making an iced americano isn’t quite as simple as it might seem.
-Pulling the perfect shots of espresso is the key to a great-tasting iced americano.
+Although there are only three ingredients in an iced Americano — espresso, ice, and water — making an iced Americano isn’t quite as simple as it might seem.
+Pulling the perfect espresso shots is the key to a great-tasting iced Americano.

-To make an iced americano, use one extra shot of espresso for each size: a single has two shots, a double has three shots, and a triple has four shots.
+To make an iced Americano, use one extra espresso for each size: a single has two shots, a double has three shots, and a triple has four shots.

 Begin by filling the cup with ice to the brim.
-If you want to sweeten the iced americano, be sure to pour the sweetener on the ice, then pour the shots of espresso over the ice to melt the sugar/sugar substitute.
+If you want to sweeten the iced Americano, pour the sweetener on the ice, then pour the espresso shots over the ice to melt the sugar/sugar substitute.

 Next, pull shots of espresso.
-As soon as you pull each shot, add it to the cup of ice to save the shot from losing its flavor.
+Add it to the cup of ice as soon as you pull each shot to save the shot from losing its flavor.
 Below you’ll find the steps to pulling the perfect shot of espresso.